Features

 Import.

-You're copying and pasting from the link you've opened a thousand times, or writing out the photo of that cookbook page.
-Save yourself the hassle and let SFF import them for you.
-SFF is a companion to cookbooks and family heirlooms.
-It could never replace the experience but if you would like to be able to travel with your favourite pages, or wished you could scale them or convert ingredients - why not have both?
+Save yourself the trouble of copying and pasting from the link you've opened a thousand times, or writing out a cookbook page.
+Some Fine Food will import them for you.
+The experience from cookbooks and family heirlooms is irreplaceable.
+But if you would like to be able to travel with your favourite pages, or wished you could scale them or convert ingredients - you can have the original and the pocket digial version.

 • Import from links to a recipe.